 If possible, choose an overcast day to start the hardening-off process.
 Yes, that’s right, not a nice sunny day, but a calm cloudy day is perfect for bringing out seedlings.

-In our sunny climate that is not always possible.
+In our sunny climate, that is not always possible.
 We can have sunshine for weeks.
-In this case, I put the plants in shade first or cover them with a plant protection blanket.
+In this case, I put the plants in the shade first or cover them with a plant protection blanket.
 The blanket is lightweight and is held in place simply with some clothespins, those are handy in house and garden :).

-Protect the plants after transplanting
+Protect the seedlings after transplanting

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.